 You also need to bear in mind that French inheritance tax is payable.
 In France it is a true inheritance tax which is charged on the people who inherit a share of your estate.
 The amount of tax depends on how closely related the beneficiary and the deceased are, and there is no spouse exemption.

 There are steps you can take to protect your spouse’s position after your death, but you should take advice before you complete your purchase.
-Please contact Chris Wallworth at our City Centre office.
+For further information and advice please contact our City Centre office.